thomasabraham/go99/README.md

 ### 2. Write a function that returns the last but one element of a list.
 P02.go contains a solution based on slice in go

+### 3. Write a function that returns the K th element of a list.
+P03.go contains a solution based on slice in go